tendermint/tendermint/docs/guides/kotlin.md

 [Cosmos SDK](https://github.com/cosmos/cosmos-sdk) is written this way.
 Please refer to [Writing a built-in Tendermint Core application in Go](./go-built-in.md) guide for details.

-If you choose another language like we do in this guide you have to write a separate app using either plain socket or gRPC.
+If you choose another language, like we did in this guide, you have to write a separate app using either plain socket or gRPC.
 This guide will show you how to build external applicationg using RPC server.